Sterlingcoin/Sterlingcoin-1.6.2.0-Release/README.md

 For more information, as well as an immediately useable, binary version of the Sterlingcoin client sofware, see http://www.sterlingcoin.org.uk

-Build Instructions for QT4 Linux Wallet
+Build Instructions for QT5 Linux Wallet
 ======================================
 Create a folder named Sterlingcoin in /home/ and unpack the contents of ~/Sterlingcoin-master to that folder.

 Install dependencies via Terminal:

-$ sudo apt-get install qt4-qmake libqt4-dev build-essential libboost-dev libboost-all-dev libboost-system-dev libboost-filesystem-dev libboost-program-options-dev libboost-thread-dev libssl-dev libdb++-dev libminiupnpc-dev libevent-dev libcurl4-openssl-dev git libpng-dev qrencode libqrencode-dev make
+$ sudo apt-get install make libqt5webkit5-dev libqt5gui5 libqt5core5a libqt5dbus5 qttools5-dev qttools5-dev-tools libprotobuf-dev protobuf-compiler build-essential libboost-dev libboost-all-dev libboost-system-dev libboost-filesystem-dev libboost-program-options-dev libboost-thread-dev libssl-dev libdb++-dev libminiupnpc-dev libevent-dev libcurl4-openssl-dev git libpng-dev qrencode libqrencode-dev

 //In terminal navigate to the Sterlingcoin folder.